A Road Trip through Southern New Mexico

 Hike at Dripping Springs Natural Area

 The beautiful Organ Mountains surround the city of Las Cruces, making this small Southwestern city a nice vacation choice for hikers and outdoor enthusiasts.
 The unique name for the mountain range comes from the fact that the steep needle like spires resemble the pipes of an organ.
 Although there are numerous hikes around Las Cruces, you will definitely want to plan first and foremost for a hike at Dripping Springs.
 There are 4 miles of easy trails including the most popular & most scenic, the Dripping Springs trail.
 This is without question the most beautiful hike in the area, plus the drive over is gorgeous in and of itself.
 As an added bonus, the hike is pretty short and not all that difficult.
 Really, who wants to go all out on a vacation?!

 The mountain views are terrific the entire trek and the scenery is quite green for the desert with lots of lush desert plant life in every direction.
-It is secluded in nature and you really get the feeling like you are out in the wilderness.
-You may even see some wildlife!
+The trail is very secluded in nature, and thus, you will experience a true out in the wilderness experience.
+You may even see some wildlife along the route!
 We saw several mule deer near the end and if you get lucky you may see a coyotes or even a mountain lion.
-Your best bet is set out early in the morning, both for the cooler temperatures and increased chance of seeing wildlife.
+Set out early in the morning, both for the cooler temperatures and increased chance of seeing wildlife.
 Note: it can get really hot here in the summer so be sure to set out early if visiting at this time!
 Bring with extra water to account for the higher elevation.